rehierl/node-tree-outliner/5-implementation/3-9-1-parent-containers.md

 1. Inner sections may have parent containers that are descendants to `n0`.
-   The inner sections of these parent containers will be closed before the exit event of `n0` is reached (i.e. the same issue, but with regards to inner containers).
+   The inner sections of these parent containers will be closed before the exit event of `n0` is reached (i.e. the same issue, but with regards to descendant parent containers, i.e. considered to be dealt with by the time `n0` is being exited).
-2. `n0` is the parent container of inner sections, but some subsequent, non-default extended definition applies.
+2. `n0` is the parent container of inner sections, but some non-default definition applies.
 These sections will be closed before the exit event of `n0` is entered.
-3. `n0` is the parent container of inner sections, and no non-default rule applies.
+3. `n0` is the parent container of inner sections, and no non-default definition applies.
 The exit event of `n0` must close these remaining open sections.

 In short, the exit event of a given parent container must only close those sections that remain to be open by the time the parent container is being